Progressive Action Lab

 Integrity

 At the heart of a thriving democracy is integrity.
 Bringing people with integrity into politics can only happen when they are chosen through a transparent process.
-That means open merit based contests not backroom deals.

 Discussion Paper 2